sunk0015/Grasswalker_project/guides/getting-started.md

 ### Delete Folder
 To delete a Folder, hit delete and select the folder to delete.
 (Note that all subfolders and datasets contained in the folder will be deleted.)

+### Explore Folder
+To explore the contents of a Folder, simply click the Link at the bottom of Folder icon.
+This will take you to the folder home.

 ## Datasets
 Datasets are the base units that represent actual research data.
 Datasets contain some meta data and the corresponding file (any type permissible .csv, .doc, etc).
 Like folders, datasets are owned by the lab and not individual users.
+To ensure consistent annotation of datasets Grasswalker offers flexible custom methodology templates discussed in the next section.

+### Create Dataset

+### Delete Dataset
+To delete a dataset, simply hit delete and choose the appropriate dataset.

+### Explore Dataset
+To explore the contents of a dataset, hit explore.
+Note that the detail view page for datasets contains a download option.